Wednesday 9 October 2024

 I suspect that for most of my golf journey I have been falling into this trap: find a fault - fix it; find the next fault - fix it; and so on.
 Most of the fault fixing makes sense in isolation, but the whole of the swing is constantly being manipulated and ultimately compromised.

-Recently, I had a friend say 'why are you trying to change you basic swing; there's nothing wrong with it'.
+Recently, I had a friend say 'why are you trying to change your swing; there's nothing wrong with it'.
 This got me thinking.
 But maybe thinking a bit more clearly.

 Anyway, I have thunk.
 I have stopped looking for individual faults in my swing (there are a few) and tried to 'own my swing'.
 I know this is a cliche.
 Unfortunately, it is also very true.
 Your swing is your swing.
 You can learn to hit certain shots - draws, fades, stingers, spinners, whatever, but these are mostly achieved through the set up, alignment, grip, ball position and other methods that are NOT related to your natural swing.